youssofKarhani/number-recogintion/README.md

 Draw a number on the 8x10 grid using the mouse.
 Press the "Train" button to feed the drawn number into the neural network for training.
 Repeat this process for multiple numbers to improve the accuracy of the model.
 Once the model is trained, draw a number on the grid and press the "Recognize" button.
 The model will display the recognized number and the percentage of confidence in the console.

-Note
+*Note*
-The model's accuracy may vary depending on the number and amount of training data provided.
+<br/>The model's accuracy may vary depending on the number and amount of training data provided.
 Feel free to experiment with different training sets and tweak the neural network's parameters to improve performance.